BPCC COVID-19 Frequently asked questions

 It is best to access Canvas from the BPCC homepage or the Canvas Student app.
 On the BPCC homepage, click on the MyBPCC icon in the top right (next to LoLA and Email).
 It is important for students to make sure they have the most current app (which was updated in December).
 Also, students need to make sure and download Canvas Student and not Canvas Teacher.
 The app is available anywhere apps are purchased, though the Canvas Student App is free.
 Note: Some students attempt to access Canvas from inside of LoLA.
 This does not take them to their myBPCC login page, but rather to Instructure.com.
 This will only lead them to additional logins and typically to frustration.
 Thus, it is best to use the BPCC homepage or the Canvas Student app.

 Yes, our Learning Commons Library is designed to support students who are in online classes.
 Their website provides students access to electronic resources for assignments.

 Visit the Tutoring Center website for more information or to schedule an appointment.

 The College is expanding our Laptop Loan Program, and the Learning Commons will be open for students to use computers to access their classes and for tutoring.
 Please visit https://www.bpcc.edu/learning-commons/index for hours of operation and additional services offered.

-Yes.
-BPCC Student Life will be hosting virtual events for our students.
-Please check the Calendar of Events for dates and times.
+Please check the Calendar of Events for upcoming event dates and times.

-*ALWAYS check the CDC guidelines for changes that may occur.
-Visit the CDC website for the latest quarantine and isolation protocols.
+*ALWAYS check the CDC guidelines for changes that may occur and the latest quarantine/isolation protocols.

 Students should immediately contact their instructors for guidance.